Grammarsalad/B_Kits/README.md

 **All Bards**

-Known Issues:

-- You MUST explicitly select a kit when prompted during character creation.
-If you do not do so, you will end up with the old bard and no unique spell list!

 **Alteration Overview**:

-- The three aspects of the bard class that I consider to be 'radical' are the custom spell list, the custom spell progression, and the alteration to how the bard song works (i.e. increases in potency over time, lasts for a number of rounds after the bard has stopped performing, is disabled for a period, and is generally limited in some other respect.)
+- The two aspects of the bard class that I consider to be 'radical' are the custom spell progression, and the alteration to how the bard song works (i.e. increases in potency over time, lasts for a number of rounds after the bard has stopped performing, is disabled for a period, and is generally limited in some other respect.)

 - All bards can specialize (++) in any fighting style, and gain mastery (+++) in two weapon fighting.